-“Working with Maddy was a delight.
+“Working with Burstimo was a delight.
 Proactive, excellent communication and thorough weekly reporting.
 Highly recommended.” – IE Management

 Following Kid Kapichi’s previous campaign, which secured coverage in Kerrang!
 TV, MTV Rocks and London Evening Standard, we wanted to take the band to the next level.
 For us, successful campaigns aren’t just confirming features, reviews and airplay with large outlets, we wanted to get Kid Kapichi to the next stage in their career through social media marketing, brand collaborations and national radio play.

 We used their previous coverage to focus on larger outlets but also focus outside of the blogs and radio and explore influencer marketing, social media coverage and brand collaborations with their EP ‘Lucozade Dreams’.

 With indie rock being a highly competitive market, we needed to angle the band with stories that were in the forefront of the media at the time.
 Large print and online magazine Vulture Hound ran a feature on using phones whilst at a gig.
 Kid Kapichi were the main focus throughout the feature, making a statement on their thoughts, whilst plugging their tour and EP release.

 Press and Radio

 Having already secured major online publications such as London Evening Standard and Louder Than War, we wanted to continue our higher-level online coverage streak.
 New Noise Magazine premiere was confirmed for the music video, features ran with the likes of Record Of The Day, Whytt Magazine and Music Match plus a live review with Kerrang!.